radiodee1/pi-llm/png/35-tubo/README.md

 ./plot.py --file ../png/35-turbo/test.llm.05a.txt --bin ../../GoogleNews-vectors-negative300.bin --output nonrandom --topn 5
 ```

 This plots the graphs in 2D.
-They are bigger plots than the 'random' plot, and smaller plots than the 4o-mini plot.
+They are bigger plots than the 'random' plot, and smaller plots than the '4o-mini' plot.

+The x axes go from -100 to 100, and the y axes go from -100 to 150.
+That's 200 x 250, which is 50,000.